 - Connectivity to a Windows, macOS, or Linux device

 Ledger has a top-of-the-line cold wallet, called the Nano X, featured below.
 The Nano S, on the other hand, is a more affordable alternative.
 Unlike the X, the Nano S lacks Bluetooth connectivity, so you will need a USB cable to connect to your device.
 If you’re new to bitcoin trading, it offers reliable and secure storage that’s well priced.

 - Safe and secure storage

 - Well-tested with over 1MM users

 - Lacks Bluetooth connectivity of Nano X

 Founded in 2014, Coinomi claims to be the “oldest multi-chain wallet on the market, with millions of active users.”
 They also claim to have never had a single hack on a Coinomi wallet.
-That should be enough to reassure new users, who can manage over 1700 cryptocurrency assets with Coinomi.
+That should reassure new users, who can manage over 1700 cryptocurrency assets with Coinomi.